dockersamples/elastic-windows/README.md

 # elastic-windows
-Samples for Elasticsearch and Kibana running in Windows Docker containers
+Samples for Elasticsearch and Kibana running in Windows Docker containers.